 Under the ESPP, the price at which Class A common stock is purchased is equal to 85% of the fair market value of a share of the Company's Class A common stock on the first day of the offering period or the applicable purchase date, whichever is lower.
-The ESPP provides an offering period of 24 months, with four purchase periods that are generally six months long and begin on May 15 and November 15 of each year, except for the first purchase period, which began upon the completion of the IPO in September 2021 and will end on May 13, 2022, with contributions from employees beginning on October 1, 2021.
-The ESPP also includes a reset provision for the purchase price if the stock price on the purchase date is less than the stock price on the offering date.
+The fair market value of common stock will generally be the closing sales price on the determination date.
+The ESPP provides an offering period of 24 months, with four purchase periods that are generally six months long and begin on May 15 and November 15 of each year, except for the first purchase period, which began upon the completion of the IPO in September 2021 and ended on May 13, 2022.
+The Company issued 510,093 shares under the ESPP in the six months ended June 30, 2022, net of shares withheld and retired to satisfy withholding tax requirements for certain employees in jurisdictions outside the US, with a weighted average purchase price of \$13.76 and aggregate net proceeds of \$7.0 million.